Mohammed Barkindo: Death

 Barkindo died in Abuja on 5 July 2022, at the age of 63.
 His death was announced by the group managing director of Nigerian National Petroleum Corporation, Mele Kyari.

 Honours

 Barkindo was awarded a Doctor of Science honoris causa by the Federal University of Technology Yola in 2010.
 In 2011, the Lamido of Adamawa bestowed on him the honorific title of Wali.

 The Abdullah bin Hamad Al Attiyah International Foundation for Energy and Sustainable Development gave Barkindo a "Lifetime Achievement Award for the Advancement of OPEC" in 2018.

 In 2022, Barkindo received the Grand Decoration of Honour in Silver with Sash for Services to the Republic of Austria (Grosse Silberne Ehrenzeichen am Bande für Verdienste um die Republik Österreich) for strengthening ties between OPEC and its host nation Austria.

+Posthumously, Mohammed Barkindo became a Commander of the Order of the Federal Republic.